RCA Records: Beginnings and history

 During the early days of the Depression, RCA Victor made a number of attempts to create a successful low-priced label to compete with "dime store labels" such as Perfect, Oriole, Banner, and Melotone.
 The first was the short-lived Timely Tunes label in 1931, sold exclusively by Montgomery Ward.
 Bluebird Records was created in 1932 as a sub-label of Victor.
 It was originally an 8-inch record with a dark blue label, alongside the 8-inch Electradisk label (sold by F.W.
 Woolworth).
 Neither label was a success.
 In 1933, RCA Victor reintroduced Bluebird and Electradisk as a standard 10-inch label (Bluebird's label was redesigned, and it became known as the 'buff' label).
 Another discount label, Sunrise, was produced (although it is not known for whom it was produced, as Sunrise records are exceptionally rare today).
 The same musical couplings were issued on all three labels and the Bluebird label is still in existence today, nine decades after Electradisk and Sunrise were discontinued.

 During this time, RCA Victor also produced electrical transcriptions of music under the RCA Thesaurus label at its RCA Recorded Program Services studio in New York City.
 These recordings were not offered for sale to the general public and were intended solely for use in broadcasts carried over leading radio networks.
 By 1936, RCA's extensive musical library of recordings was eventually consolidated with NBC's own transcription division.
 During the 1950s, it included popular music by noted musicians, such as Sammy Kaye, Freddie Martin, Lawrence Welk and John Serry Sr.

 RCA Victor Custom Record Division

 Besides manufacturing its own records, RCA's Custom Record Division was the leading record manufacturer for independent labels.
 RCA Victor's immense Midwestern manufacturing complex in Indianapolis, included a record pressing plant located at 501 North LaSalle Street.
 The Custom Division notably pressed many record compilations for The Reader's Digest Association.

 EMI

-RCA sold its interest in EMI in 1938, but EMI (now Universal Music Group) continued to distribute RCA Victor recordings in the UK and its territories on the His Master's Voice label until 1957.
+RCA sold its interest in EMI in 1938, but EMI (acquired by Universal Music Group) continued to distribute RCA Victor recordings in the UK and its territories on the His Master's Voice label until 1957.
 RCA also manufactured and distributed HMV recordings on the RCA Victor and custom HMV labels in North America.